Old Dog Vestibular Disease: Symptoms, Causes, Treatment, and What to Expect

 Head injuries or trauma to the ear can also trigger vestibular disease in senior dogs.

 A fall, accident, or rough play may damage the delicate structures of the inner ear or brain pathways.
-Owners might see sudden onset imbalance, tilting, or stumbling soon after the incident.
+There is sudden onset imbalance, tilting, or stumbling soon after the incident.

 Trauma-related vestibular disease varies in severity.
 Some dogs recover quickly, while others may have long-term effects depending on the extent of the injury.